 Note that ⊙ and ⊘ are the Hadamard multiplication and division, respectively, also called element-wise multiplication and division of matrices.

-Note that λs are defined in such a way that: a) horizontal constraints on coefficients of rates of interest/return for each financial asset are met; b) vertical constraints for cross-asset coefficients of rates of interest/return are met; and c) the sum of autonomous shares of assets to total wealth (additional vertical constraints) is lower than unity, because households can hold cash and bank deposits in addition to government bills and corporate equity (see Godley and Lavoie 2007, sections 5.6.2 and 5.6.3[@gl:2007]).
+Note that λs are defined in such a way that: a) horizontal constraints on coefficients of rates of interest/return for each financial asset are met; b) vertical constraints for cross-asset coefficients of rates of interest/return are met; and c) the sum of autonomous shares of assets to total wealth (additional vertical constraints) is lower than unity, because households can hold cash and bank deposits in addition to government bills and corporate equity (see Godley and Lavoie 2007, sections 5.6.2 and 5.6.3).
 These constraints must be verified at the global level.

 We refer again to subsection 2.2.